ml-project-2020/covid/README.md

 ## Notebooks Structure
 To predict death and hospitalizations, we used several ML classifications models.
-Particularly, we applied: logistic regression, naive Bayes, linear support vector machines, decision trees, and random forest models.
+Particularly, we applied: logistic regression, naive Bayes, linear support vector classification, decision trees, and random forest models.
 For each model, we provide a notebook that includes the cross-validation approach we used (with imbalanced sample techniques), testing results of the model, and feature importance visualizations.
 * **Logistic Regression.ipynb**
 * **Naive_Bayes.ipynb**